 - Take a hat and sunscreen on sunny days.
 There is very little shade, and many buildings in the Park do not have roofs.

 - Take a guided tour!
 Purchase a guided tour once you are inside the gate of the Park.
-Those tours seemed to be a smaller size group.
+Those tours seemed to be a smaller group.

 - We did not, but you can pre-purchase your tickets.
-We did have to stand in line for a very long time the second time we went to the Park, but that was on a Saturday.
+The second time we went to the park, we had to stand in line for a long time, but that was on a Saturday.

 Prostitution and brothels were quite legal and very popular in Pompeii.
 As a matter of fact, there were so many brothels that street corner walls with these carvings indicated that a brothel would be found on that street!